geoffrey-diederichs/CTF_SSI_2024/03_List_Directory/README.md

 148	../sysdeps/posix/system.c: No such file or directory.
 ```

-We reached the success message, but ran into a SIGSEGV.
+We've reached the success message, but ran into a SIGSEGV.
 Let's take a closer look :

 ```gdb
 (gdb)